Dr. Hassan S. Bazzi, FRSC

 Dr. Hassan S. Bazzi is the associate dean for research, executive director of the Office of Development, Engagement, and Outreach, and professor of chemistry at Texas A&M University at Qatar, a branch campus of Texas A&M University.
+Dr. Bazzi is also professor of materials science & engineering at Texas A&M University.
 Dr. Bazzi oversees research services, quality assurance, research instrumentation, research computing, development, academic outreach, and continuing education.
 He leads an extensive research operation with more than $85 million in active external research funding and an annual expenditure of more than $25 million.
 Dr. Bazzi was previously the assistant dean for research (09/2014 to 02/2017), the interim chair of the Petroleum Engineering Program from 09/2014 to 09/2015, and before that the chair of the Science Program from 09/2006 to 08/2014 where he oversaw the growth and expansion of the chemistry, physics and mathematics programs.
 He is the recipient of the Dean’s Leadership Award in 2018 for his administrative leadership; the Dean’s Achievement Award in 2014 for outstanding service; the Dean’s Leadership Award in 2012 for his performance as chair of the Science Program; and the Faculty Excellence Award in 2011 for excellence in teaching, research and service.
 He also holds the Shield of H.E.
 President Emile Lahoud of Lebanon (2003).

 Dr. Bazzi received his bachelor’s and master’s degrees in chemistry and organic chemistry, respectively, from the American University of Beirut (1996 and 1998), and his Ph.D. in polymer chemistry with Dean’s Honor List from McGill University (2003).
 He worked briefly with the United Nations as a chemical weapons inspector in Iraq before doing a postdoctoral research fellowship at Université de Montréal.
 He joined Texas A&M at Qatar as assistant professor in 2004, was promoted to associate professor (2009), and then to full professor (2014).
-Dr. Bazzi completed the Management Development Program at Harvard University Graduate School of Education in June 2014.
+Dr. Bazzi completed the Management Development Program (June 2014) and the Institute for Management and Leadership in Education (June 2018) at Harvard University Graduate School of Education.

-Dr. Bazzi is a member of the American Chemical Society, the Canadian Society of Chemistry and the American Association for the Advancement of Science.
+Dr. Bazzi is a fellow of the Royal Society of Chemistry (2018), member of the American Chemical Society, and the Canadian Society of Chemistry.